-As a cat moves into middle-age and onward, wellness checks become important.
+As a cat moves into middle-age and onward, wellness checks become essential.
 A physical examination will provide valuable information to a veterinarian, but what they can’t do is give a picture of everything that is happening on the inside; this is where diagnostic tests come into play.

 Diagnosing age-related disorders means that it is easier to slow down progression, manage or even cure the disease.
 For example, clinical signs of kidney disease don’t become apparent until 70% of kidney function has been lost.
 The longer a disease progresses, the poorer the outcome which highlights the importance of diagnostic tests for cats as they age.